luite/cardano-bench-utils/README.md

 ## Introduction

 This is a collection of small utilities that I used to analyze a regression in the `cardano-node` software.
-The utilities are not yet ready for general use, but we may eventually make full ..., or merge the functionality into existing profiling tools.
+Some of the functionality may be integrated in existing tools or converted into standalone profiling tools in the future.

 ## Preparation